letoram/tui-bindings/lua/doc/lua-tui.md

    context it is pushed into.
 This encourages a separation between 'error' outputs and 'debug' outputs and tries to deal away with command-line debug arguments to try and squeeze more information out of your program.

+These come delivered via the 'subwindow' event handler as part of the handler table of a window.

+## Handover

+It is possible to take a window allocation, execute a new process and have that process be responsible for populating the window.
+This requires that the new process supports the display system in use (typically arcan-shmif).
+This can be used to launch arcan clients from a TUI application, and embed their output in the window or as new windows in the context of the outer graphical shell.

+To do this, provide the execution information as part of the subwindow request:

+    new_window("handover", on_window,
+		{
+		    width = cols, [initial desired dimensions (if known) height = rows,
+			  detach = boolean, [reparent the process to some system default, e.g. init] attach_row = row, [enabled embedding where the window is clipped to its parent] attach_col = col,
+				path = string, [binary to execute],
+				argv = {}, [set of arguments]
+				env = {}, [environment to provide],
+				stdio = boolean, [create new nbio stdios]
+		})

+While the window provided in the closure is unbacked, meaning that it can be drawn to but drawing will have no visual effect, positioning methods (reanchor) can still be used if the window has been marked as embedded.

+## Positioning

+A window can be reanchored relative to its parent using the reanchor(col, row, [par]) method.
+This will move the window to the front, so if multiple windows are used they all have the be reanchored in the order they should be composited.
+This also applies to handover/exec:ed.

 ## Tui subwindow